STAT506/STAT506.github.io/index.md

 #### Course Communication

-In the event that one or more students and/or the instructor are required to quarantine or if the university moves courses online, the course may need to continue in a virtual format.
-Communication about how the course will proceed will be available through D2l.
+In the event that the instructor is required to quarantine or if the university moves courses online, the course may need to continue in a virtual format.
+Communication about how the course will proceed will be available through D2L and Microsoft Teams.

-#### Virtual Attendance
+#### Recorded Lectures

-Due to the ongoing pandemic and issues stemming from this, a synchronous virtual attendance option will be permitted for this course.
-The Microsoft Teams platform will be used for this virtual option.
-When attending virtually, if at all possible, please plan to have your video camera turned on.
+Due to the ongoing pandemic and issues stemming from this, all course lectures will be recorded and made available as soon as possible.

 ### Approximate Course Outline